tahabinzafar/ML-Zoomcamp/midterm_project/readme.md

 ```bash
   bentoml build
 ```
-(Note down the <tag> specified to the image as you would need that to containerize your service)
+(Note down the "<tag>" specified to the image as you would need that to containerize your service)

 - Build docker image
 ```bash